(This page revised February 3, 2021)

 |This bright and cheery 1929 advertisement illustrates the full range of Ingersoll’s Bakelite pens.|

 The Robert H. Ingersoll Watch Company’s 1921 failure, after nearly 30 years of selling “dollar watches,” left both Robert and his brother and partner Charles out of work.
-Three years later, with his own eponymous Charles H. Ingersoll Dollar Pen Company, located in Newark, New Jersey, Charles remixed the “dollar” concept to make fountain pens that sold for a dollar.
+By February of 1922, with his own eponymous Charles H. Ingersoll Dollar Pen Company located in Newark, New Jersey, Charles had remixed the “dollar” concept to make high-quality fountain pens that sold for a dollar.
 In March 1924, the company was incorporated with $250,000 in capital.
 The company’s first products were metal-bodied fountain pens whose best feature was a 14K gold nib of good quality, a feature that Ingersoll himself insisted upon.
-As shown by the upper pen below, some of these pens had screw caps; but the more common variety, like the two lower pens here, had a less costly but less reliable bayonet-type cap closure.
+As shown by the upper pen below, some of these pens had screw caps; but the earlier and more common variety, like the two lower pens here, had a less costly but less reliable bayonet-type cap closure.
 The bayonet was also more difficult to use because it required the user to align a stamped L-shaped channel at the cap lip with a small bump on the barrel in order to seat the cap before turning it slightly.
 Pushing the cap home without lining the two parts up would quickly wear down the bump on the barrel such that it could no longer hold the cap securely.

 The three pens above, long and short clip-type models and a ringtop, illustrate the Dollar Pen’s odd metal gripping section.
 Like the pen’s barrel, the section is a tube, necked down to a more grippable diameter.
 To hold the nib and feed in place, a hard rubber section was force-fitted into the metal tube.
 The pen was then assembled by force-fitting the section into the barrel.
 The fit of these parts was made so tight, exerting such great tensile stress on the outer of the two fitted parts, that today many of these pens show cracks where the metal has split in both the section and the barrel.
 There also exists a small percentage of metal Dollar Pens with conventional hard rubber sections, as illustrated below; these pens have escaped the crack problem.

 Charles Ingersoll was serious about offering good value for the customer’s dollar, and the clip (U.S. Patent No 1,629,835, by Adolph Montan) that his non-ringtop metal pens bore is a testament to thoughtful design.
 As shown to the left, although it is technically a Z-clip, the clip does not simply stop at the ball; instead, it continues back upward to the Z-bend, terminating in what is effectively a second ball near the shoulder.
 This second clip ball offered additional security to keep the pen in the user's pocket.